Action Pack (TV series)

-Action Pack is a preschool computer animated children's streaming television series developed by Shea Fontana for Netflix.
-Created by William Harper, the series premiered on January 4, 2022.
-A second season was released on June 6.
+Action Pack is an animated preschool television series developed by Shea Fontana for Netflix.
+Created by William Harper, the series debuted on January 4, 2022.
+A second season was released on June 6, 2022.
+A special, titled The Action Pack Saves Christmas, was released on November 28, 2022.

 Premise

-The series follows the Action Pack, a quartet of superheroes-in-training taught by their teacher Mr. Ernesto and his robotic dog Plunky.
+The series takes place in fictional Hope Springs, where the Action Pack; Treena, Watts, Wren, and Clay, a quartet of young superheroes-in-training are taught by their teacher Mr. Ernesto and his robotic dog Plunky.